samartzidis/magicstick.io/docs/README.md

 **Notes:**
 If you are OK with just Bluetooth connectivity and not interested in wired connectivity (implying no wired charging as well), you can skip step (2) above.
-If you are not in the plastic enclosure, you can skip step (3) above.
+If you are not interested in the plastic enclosure, you can skip step (3) above.

 ### Device Preparation